pipe-cd/pipecd/docs/rfcs/0016-livestate-feature-for-plugin-architecture.md

 **Modification idea**

+We decided not to implement this component to keep the plugin implementation as simple as possible.

+We had the concerns to decide so but after that we could allow them to reflect another ideas.
+- The pressure to the platform API (such as k8s, ecs...)
-- Implement it on the plugin side because it is platform specific component.
+  - -> We allow it because the platform API usually scale automatically.

-- Support multiple livestates for one application because we plan to create the new feature for k8s multi cluster.
+- The delay of the livestate view on the Web UI compared to the current speed especially k8s app case "updated by 5s".
+  - -> We allow it because each deployment for the one application don't finish such a short time.

+Also for detector, we decided to create livestate and sync status at one time in the plugin side.
+For controller (k8s stage's pruning), we decided to get the livestate for every pruning.

 ## Livestatereporter